-The Magical Triad and World Music of Helicon: A Hike Up the Mountain of the Muses
+The Magical Trad and World Music of Helicon: A Hike Up the Mountain of the Muses

 - Robin Bullock (guitar, cittern, fiddle, mandolin, piano)

 - Ken Kolodner (hammered dulcimer, fiddle)

 The INDIE Award-winning world-folk trio Helicon began life as the duo of Chris Norman and Ken Kolodner in the early 1980s.
 A fortuitous meeting at a festival added the prodigious talents of Robin Bullock in 1986, and Helicon was officially born.
 The group soon became one of a number of ensembles who were at the forefront of expanding the boundaries of traditional music in the U.S. and exploring the genre of what later became known as “world music.”
 Combining diverse musical backgrounds and interests, Helicon’s mission became the interpretation of traditional folk music from around the world.

 The group took its name from Mount Helicon, celebrated in Greek mythology as the home of the Muses, nine goddesses who each inspired a different discipline in the arts.
 The Muses were often invoked at the beginning of great lyrical poems, such as the Homeric epics, to give inspiration or speak through the poet’s words.
 This visionary image of Helicon was later revived by the Roman poets, once more becoming an emblem of cultural inspiration during the Renaissance.